Last updated March 2021

 At TaxJar, we’re serious about crowdsourcing as much sales tax information as we can.
 So if you have an experience with sales tax on digital products that you want us to know about, we want to hear it in the comments on this post.
 (If you sell digital products and these big warnings have you worried, don’t sweat it.
 The TaxJar API handles all this for you in your online store.
 More on that later.)

 With that big warning out of the way, let’s talk about some of the major ways states treat digital products when it comes to sales tax.

 Digital Products, Defined

 For the purposes of this blog post, we are going to focus on focus on digital products such as movies, books and eBooks, music, ringtones, photographs and magazine and newspaper subscriptions.

 Notably, I won’t be talking about computer software (including software as a service (SaaS)) in this particular post, because many states treat software differently than digital products like eBooks.
-Stay tuned here for further posts on the taxability of software, SaaS and other digital taxation issues online seller need to know about.
+You can read our post on the taxability of SaaS here.

 Downloads vs. Digital Products Accessed Online

 One of the trends we immediately noticed is that some states differentiate between digital products that you download to your own device and digital products that you access online but don’t download.
 (Expect to see states using language like “transferred electronically” to mean something downloaded or otherwise electronically accessed.)

 Example: Some states consider you buying a movie and having it transferred electronically to your possession to be taxable, while “renting” that movie for a limited period of time is not taxable.
 So in this logic, you could buy and download a movie on a site like Amazon and pay tax on it, or “rent” it for a limited period of time on Amazon Prime Video and not pay tax on it.